vic-ma/howtodismantle.github.io/_posts/2024-07-13-Brick-by-Brick-Writing-data-back-to-Databricks-from-a-Peakboard-application.md

 ## Result

 Here's the final result.
-On the right side in the logging we can see the Databricks JSon response and also the "status.state" string ("SUCCEEDED").
+On the right side, in the logging, we can see the Databricks JSON response, as well as the `status.state` string, which is `SUCCEEDED`.

 It would be a nice exercise to implement the error case.
-Let's assume the state the "status.state" string is "FAILED", we can use the same JPath methodology to get the error message from the JSon string.
-[Here](Taming-the-wild-JSon-How-to-use-JPath-in-Peakboard-scripts.html) we can find out more about how use JPath.
+Let's assume the state the `status.state` string is `FAILED`.
+Then, we can use the same JPath method from before to get the error message from the JSON string.
+Take a look at this article on [how to use JPath in Peakboard scripts](Taming-the-wild-JSon-How-to-use-JPath-in-Peakboard-scripts.html).

 ![image](/assets/2024-07-13/040.png)

-Finally we can find the inserted data in the Databricks table.
+Finally, we can find the inserted data in the Databricks table.
 Yay!

 ![image](/assets/2024-07-13/050.png)